Entanglement-symmetries of covariant channels: Frobenius algebras and f.d. - -algebras

 We have therefore identified Frobenius algebras in $\Hilb$ with f.d. $C^*$-algebras equipped with a faithful positive linear functional.
-The maps between Frobenius algebras we have already considered in Definition~\ref{def:starhomcohom} correspond to their equivalent notions for finite-dimensional $C^*$-algebras. \begin{proposition} In $\Hilb$: \begin{itemize} \item A $*$-homomorphism of Frobenius algebras is a $*$-homomorphism of $C^*$-algebras. \item A $*$-isomorphism of Frobenius algebras is a $*$-isomorphism of $C^*$-algebras. \item A unitary $*$-isomorphism of Frobenius algebras is a $*$-isomorphism of $C^*$-algebras preserving the faithful positive linear functional $u^{\dagger}$. \end{itemize} \end{proposition}
+The maps between Frobenius algebras we have already considered in Definition~\ref{def:starhomcohom} correspond to their equivalent notions for finite-dimensional $C^*$-algebras. \begin{proposition} In $\Hilb$: \begin{itemize} \item A $*$-homomorphism of Frobenius algebras is a $*$-homomorphism of f.d. $C^*$-algebras. \item A $*$-isomorphism of Frobenius algebras is a $*$-isomorphism of f.d. $C^*$-algebras. \item A unitary $*$-isomorphism of Frobenius algebras is a $*$-isomorphism of f.d. $C^*$-algebras preserving the faithful positive linear functional $u^{\dagger}$. \end{itemize} \end{proposition}

 We have shown a correspondence between Frobenius algebras in $\Hilb$ and pairs of an f.d. $C^*$-algebras and a faithful positive linear functional.
-We now consider a Frobenius-algebraic formulation of channels between these $C^*$-algebras.
+We now consider a Frobenius-algebraic formulation of channels between these f.d. $C^*$-algebras.
 We will consider a channel to be a completely positive linear map preserving the chosen functional.
 Of course, it is common in physics to restrict to the case where the functional is a trace (see Remark~\ref{rem:trace}). \begin{definition} Let $A,B$ be Frobenius algebras in a rigid $C^*$-tensor category $\mathcal{C}$ and let $f: A \to B$ be a morphism.
-We say that $f$ satisfies the \emph{CP condition}, or is a \emph{CP morphism}, when there exists an object $X$ and a morphism $g: A \otimes B \to X$ such that the following equation holds: \begin{calign} ~~=~~ \end{calign} In other words, the morphism on the LHS of~\eqref{eq:cpcond} is a positive element of the $C^*$-algebra $\End(A \otimes B)$. \end{definition} \begin{theorem}[{\cite[Thm.
+We say that $f$ satisfies the \emph{CP condition}, or is a \emph{CP morphism}, when there exists an object $X$ and a morphism $g: A \otimes B \to X$ such that the following equation holds: \begin{calign} ~~=~~ \end{calign} In other words, the morphism on the LHS of~\eqref{eq:cpcond} is a positive element of the f.d. $C^*$-algebra $\End(A \otimes B)$. \end{definition} \begin{theorem}[{\cite[Thm.
 7.18]{Heunen2019}}] Let $A,B$ be Frobenius algebras in $\Hilb$.
-A morphism $N: A \to B$ is completely positive as a map between $C^*$-algebras iff it satisfies the CP condition. \end{theorem}
+A morphism $N: A \to B$ is completely positive as a map between f.d. $C^*$-algebras iff it satisfies the CP condition. \end{theorem}